tomorrowdevs-projects/real-world-projects/README.md

 # Real-World Projects

-Let's increase the skills level of the newcomers Developer, by directly involving the Tech Community itself!
+### Let's increase the skills level of the newcoming Developer, by directly involving the Tech Community itself!

 Our purpose is to create a collection of useful real-world projects to **really** learn Programming with a learn-by-doing approach.